tara-marchand/folder-n-file-tree/README.md

 To run the project, enter `npm run start` in your terminal, in the project folder.

+To run the project's tests, enter `npm run test`.

 ## Viewing

 To view the project in your browser, go to `http://localhost:3000`.